Anonymous123xx/RLRep/README.md

 pip install -r requirements.txt
 ```

+2. Unzip `dataset_vul.rar`

-2. make sure that all input files are ready: (you can refer to the format of our input files in `dataset_vul/newALLBUGS/`)
+3. make sure that all input files are ready: (you can refer to the format of our input files in `dataset_vul/newALLBUGS/`)

 - mapping (map source token to index): `code_w2i.pkl`, `code_i2w.pkl`, `ast_w2i.pkl` and `ast_i2w.pkl`
 - first input: `threelines-tokenseq/`